mvaganov/CmdLineAsteroids/notes.md

 ### voice
 My opinion is that SOLID should be filtered through other simpler heuristics.

 Good code should be easy to change.
-Experience can teach you that keeping SOLID principles too strictly can make code harder to change,
+Keeping SOLID principles too strictly can make code difficult to change,

 ### scene
 show the SOLID screen again, the white text on black background defining each letter of the SOLID acronym.